 If you are setting up one of these you will likely be the sole Trustee.
 As the sole Trustee, you can move assets in and out of the Trust at will without too much hassle.
 Many people with Revocable Living Trusts put a large portion of their assets in it, including real estate, financial accounts (stocks, bonds, etc.), and even bank accounts.

-To learn more about revocable trusts, see our article Revocable Trusts.
+[To learn see our article about Revocable Trusts.]

-By putting assets into an irrevocable trust , you are essentially giving up ownership and control of those assets, and so the assets that are used to fund an irrevocable living trust must be chosen carefully.
-Which assets will be used to fund an irrevocable living trust are generally determined by the goals of the trust.
-Choosing a funding method that supports the goals of the trust is something that you should decide with the help of a trust and estates attorney.
-Transferring property to an irrevocable living trust also requires that a formal transfer or property be completed, meaning that the property must be re-titled in the trustee’s name.
+By putting assets into an Irrevocable Trust, you are essentially giving up ownership and control of those assets, so you should choose them carefully.
+Choosing a funding method that supports the goals of the Trust is something you should decide with the help of an estate attorney.
+Transferring property to an Irrevocable Trust also requires you to complete a formal transfer or property, resulting in the property being re-titled in the Trustee’s name.
 An attorney can help you complete and manage a re-titling of property.

-To learn more about irrevocable trusts, see our article Irrevocable Trusts.
+[To learn more see our article about Irrevocable Trusts.]

-Testamentary trusts are generally funded only after your death, and are often funded with the assets of the your estate.
-In order to fund a testamentary trust, language in the will must explicitly state that all estate assets should be moved into the trust upon your death.
-The estate assets can then be distributed and managed according to the terms of the trust.
+Testamentary Trusts are funded only after your death with the assets of the your estate.
+In order to fund one language in the Will must explicitly state that all assets should be moved into the Trust upon your death.
+The estate assets can then be distributed and managed according to the terms of the Trust.

-To learn more about testamentary trusts, see our article Testamentary Trusts.
+[To learn more see our article about Testamentary Trusts.]